schteppe/gpu-physics.js/README.md

 <li>Body positions are updated: position += deltaTime * velocity.</li>
 <li>Render each body by looking up body position and quaternion in the correct render target texture.</li>
 </ol>

+## Possible improvements

+* Seems like a lot of the simulation loop is spent updating the stencil buffer for the large grid render target.
+Using PBOs and drawPixels (available in WebGL2?) could for sure speed it up.
+* Using a single channel for the grid texture could for sure help saving some graphics memory.